irtnog/shibboleth-formula/README.md

   At a minimum this is a list of URLs, from which the SP can download the XML metadata of trusted identity providers.

+### Shibboleth EDS

+Configuration of the embedded discovery service is optional.

 ## Deployment

 The IdP must be hosted by a suitable Java servlet container, such as